Important change:

 Max:

-...I just didn't feel the need to cry.
+…I simply didn't feel the need to cry.
 Strength?
-Is there strength in learning to live with an illness?
+Is it strength to learn to live with an illness?

 Louis:

-I think Max's character has remained the same.
-He says what he thinks, also in relation to the illness, very dryly, very matter-of-factly.
-And he expresses exactly what he wants.
-Nothing has changed about that before.
+I think Max's character has stayed the same.
+He speaks his mind, even about the illness, quite matter-of-factly, quite objectively.
+And he expresses precisely what he wants.
+That hasn't changed at all.
 He's much more direct than I am.
-And he hasn't lost any of his enthusiasm.
-Of course during the attack, that's clear, but not otherwise.
-Especially the big events: weddings or vacation trips, which are attended to mercilessly - I'm the one who says: "Man, November is a bad time, wouldn't we rather stay at home?"
+And he hasn't lost any of his energy.
+During an attack, of course, he does, that's clear, but not otherwise.
+Especially the big events: weddings or vacations, those are undertaken without hesitation – I'm usually the one who says, "Come on, November is a bad time, shouldn't we just stay home?"
 Max simply doesn't accept that.
-We are flexible.
-If a hotel is too noisy, we look for another one.
-That doesn't stop us from driving.
-If he can't retreat, I'll just sit upstairs in the dark room.
-Then of course I suffer when I see and hear how he reacts to the pain.
+We're flexible.
+If a hotel is too noisy, we find another one.
+That doesn't stop us from going.
+If he can't retreat to a quiet place, I just sit upstairs with him in the dark room.
+Then, of course, I suffer along with him when I see and hear how he reacts to the pain.

 Max:

-If I give up these activities, then I have lost.
+If I give up these activities, I've lost.
 As long as I can transport my medication, we can go wherever we want.
-I used to sometimes think about suicide, but the time between attacks is just too good.
+I used to sometimes think about suicide, but the time between attacks is just too precious.

 Leave a comment